 The Long Range Facility Planning Committee identified the need for extensive improvements at every site.
 It is the work of the Bond Steering Committee to collect community input and prioritize the projects that will be funded by the bond.
 The list will be shared with the community in the finalized bond.

 The goal is for local school tax rate stability.
-If voters approve the bond, the goal is for the tax rate in 2024 to be the same as what residents pay in 2022.
-South Kitsap School District estimates that the proposed bond for $271 million would cost approximately $1.00 per thousand of assessed home value.
-A home valued at $500,000 would pay approximately $500 for the bond per year.
+If voters approve the bond, the goal is for the tax rate in 2024 to be about the same as what residents paid in 2022.
+South Kitsap School District estimates that the proposed bond for $271 million over 21 years would cost approximately $1.08 per thousand of assessed home value.
+A home valued at $500,000 would pay approximately $540 for the bond per year.

 As more homes and businesses are built in the community, the tax burden is divided between more tax payers.
 South Kitsap School District collects a set amount and does not collect more if more homes and businesses are added to the community.